 By mail: To request an Application for Absentee Ballot, please contact the County Clerk in your county of residence (i.e., the county in which you are registered to vote)

 Military and overseas voting: Military and overseas voters may request an absentee ballot.
-Eligible voters can be sent their ballot electronically to print an mail in.
+Eligible voters can be sent their ballot electronically to print and mail in.
 Find more information about eligibility and the process here.

-Other absentee ballot information: Absentee ballot applications must be received 7 days before the election.
+By Mail or Electronic Means: must be received 7 days before the election.

 SUBMITTING AN ABSENTEE BALLOT